+In the 1930s the Drepung Monastery ranked among the largest monasteries is the world with between 7,000 and 10,000 monks from various countries living on its grounds at any given time.
+Its colorful halls were once divided into four schools for monks from Mongolia, Khampas and two other nearby regions.
+And while the number of monks has dropped to approximately 2,000, Drepung is now divided into seven colleges where men venture to learn about lineage, religion and geography.
 In 2008, Chinese authorities shut Drepung down after monks led what became a violent protest against Chinese rule.
 After that, it didn't open to the public until 2013.
 Now travelers can explore the caves and temples around the grounds and step inside the iconic white pagodas tucked amid the hillside.
 Ganden Potrang, one of the most popular sites of Drepung Monastery, originally served as a residence for the second, third, fourth and fifth Dalai Lamas, before becoming a political and religious meeting place.

 Ganden Monastery is one of the oldest and largest Buddhist monasteries in Tibet.
 It is nestled into the slopes of Wangbur Mountain, at 4,300 meters above sea level, and with a stunning view over the southern bank of the Lhasa River.
 Together with Sera Monastery and Drepung Monastery, Ganden Monastery is part of the three great university temples of Tibet.
 This cultural and religious significance began early in the 15th century, when the leader of the Yellow Hat Sect, Tsongkhapa, was calling for a reformation of religion.
 His ideas were so popular, that the Yellow Hats became the biggest and most influential religious group in Tibet and Ganden was established as the sect’s main temple.